-A young married couple searches for first home in suburban Kansas City with a low budget.
-She wants a split level home, like the one she grew up in, and wouldn't mind a fixer-upper.
-He's not handy, so he wants move in ready and is looking for something with a mid-century modern vibe.
+A young married couple searches for their first home in suburban Kansas City.
+She wants a split-level home, like the one she grew up in, and wouldn't mind a fixer-upper.
+He prefers something move-in ready with a midcentury modern vibe.

 A St. Louis couple searches for a building with lots of character in the heart of the city.
 It also has to have spacious living quarters and a storefront for their growing floral business.
 He's willing to get a place that needs some work, if it's a good investment, but with a baby on the way, she'd prefer something move-in ready.

 A professional boxer and a musician are setting down roots in Nashville.
 She wants a ranch with hardwood floors throughout, and a big backyard.
 But he's not into ranch style homes, loves carpeted bedrooms, and thinks they travel too much to maintain a big yard.

 With four young kids and one more on the way, a growing family needs to upgrade from their small triplex unit in Minneapolis as soon as possible.
 She'd love a master suite, he wants an office with built-in bookshelves and a yard for the kids is a must.

 A couple's looking to move to Brevard, North Carolina, to be closer to the brewery he owns.
 He wants a lodge-style home, while she's hoping to find a Craftsman.
 He needs a large space to store his homebrew equipment, and she needs an office, as well as some space that can serve as a playroom for their son.

 A soon-to-be-married couple looks for their forever home in the the Dallas area.
 She's fixated on finding something move-in ready with room for her extensive shoe collection, while he wants a home he can put his stamp on.